pocketworks/pocketworks-web-2017/_posts/blog/2017-01-13-ask-for-an-app-live-trial.md

 Designing a trial run for your idea should be fairly quick and easy.
 One way to start is to consider your assumptions, so you can later figure out how to challenge those assumptions in your live trial.
 Some assumptions for the idea above might be:

-Hypothesis: People want to get answers about products and the brand whilst shopping in-store
+* Hypothesis: People want to get answers about products and the brand whilst shopping in-store
-Hypothesis: People are more likely to buy if they can make informed decisions
+* Hypothesis: People are more likely to buy if they can make informed decisions
-Hypothesis: People want to avoid talking to shop-floor sales staff
+* Hypothesis: People want to avoid talking to shop-floor sales staff

 It’s possible that all these assumptions can be wrong, even though they sound believable.
 The key is to design a trial that tests the essential validity of your idea, which challenges these assumptions and proves your value hypothesis.

-Getting your idea to the trial will require a fraction of the time and money to take a full app to market
+Getting your idea to the trial will require a fraction of the time and money to take a full app to market.

 Here’s an example of what a trial for the above idea might look like.